HuongDM1896/Toy-OS/README.md

 ## Overview

-This project demonstrates how to boot and shut down secondary cores in an ARMv8 environment using a minimal toy operating system.
-It’s a great exercise to understand low-level parallelism, core startup, and synchronization in ARM.
+how to boot and shut down secondary cores in an ARMv8 environment using a minimal toy operating system. low-level parallelism, core startup, and synchronization in ARM.

 ## Project Structure
 ```